 I set about answering your two articles.

 This time it is no longer an asseveration, sir, it is no longer a reply to my letter.
-Your card-house has fallen, completely fallen; and, thinking that you may still find some buttresses, some props which will give it a little more solidity, you have re-formed it, rebuilt it entirely anew.
+Your cardhouse has fallen, completely fallen; and, thinking that you may still find some buttresses, some props which will give it a little more solidity, you have reformed it, rebuilt it entirely anew.
 This is why you have been obliged to say, that one must know how to say the same thing over again.
 In this respect you are right.
 For such a work one must certainly know how to do so.
 I acknowledge, to my cost, the truthfulness of your observation.
 I have been again obliged to read what I have read and refuted so many times; but some love the creation of their own genius, and you do not weary of yours.
 But what of other people, sir?
 I cannot say that I am not tired of them.
 However, I must take your warning not to be weary.
 One needs it.

 You have one advantage in your subject: you flatter the vanity of men.
 They can constitute churches.
 To appoint elders who shall be their own, and not those whom the Holy Ghost has ordained, will only make them dearer to the hearts